Dogs adopted from Heronbank Cavalier Rescue now come with 5 Weeks Free pet insurance – whatever their age!

 She travels well and loves humans, other dogs and cats.

 She loves her food and is a big, bouncy cavalier but is not fat.

 Understandably she has anxiety issues which we are working on but she is responding well.

-Pebbles went very happily to her new home in the New Year 2018
+Pebbles went very happily to her new home.